Welcome to the Diamond Dove Home Page.

 There is a saying the doves mate for life which may be somewhat misleading.
 They say doves will mate for life unless something occurs that indicates the pair is incompatible or death or injury occurs to one of the pair.
 In real life that is not completely true.
 I have had males reject females when the female could not produce eggs and then trade back again when they found themselves incompatible with the second bird.

-Once a dove bonds with a human for some time, the it will not want to bond with another bird as longs as the human is present in the home.
+Once a dove bonds with a human for some time, then it will not want to bond with another bird as longs as the human is present in the home.
 Also recognize that if you end up hand feeding a baby dove there is a good chance the bird will bond on you and then be unhappy if you provide him or her with a mate.
-Babies would bond on their parents except that after the babies are two weeks old or so, the parents will usually push the to independent by being a little mean to them.
+Babies would bond on their parents except that after the babies are three weeks old or so, the parents will usually push them to be independent by being a little mean to them.

 Introducing New Birds